ho-nl/magento1-Ho_ShellImport/README.md

 With this module it is very easy to run a profile through the shell.
 This method is meant to be used to automate the Dataflow profiles.
 This module doesn't work with the new ImportExport module.

+### Requirements
+- It is build om Magento, so you should have a working Magento installation ;)
+- The script is ran through the shell, so that means that you should have shell access.
-Make sure you are allowed to access the shell and can run PHP there: We use [`shell_exec`](http://nl3.php.net/shell_exec) to import a batch (that is done using AJAX in the browser).
+- Make sure you are allowed to access the shell through php and can run PHP there.
+We use [`shell_exec`](http://nl3.php.net/shell_exec) to import a batch (with the normal browser import, that is done using AJAX).

 ### Usage example:
 ```SHELL